 The Mind-Body Medicine Department at Cancer Treatment Centers of America® (CTCA) supports you and your family before, during and after cancer treatment.

-Our mind-body therapists understand the powerful connection that exists between the mind, body and spirit, between stress and illness, and between health and hope.
-We work with you to provide practices that promote health, wholeness and quality of life.
+Our licensed mind-body therapists understand the powerful connection that exists between the mind, body and spirit, between stress and illness, and between health and hope.
+We work with you and your care team to provide behavioral practices designed to promote healing, reduce emotional distress and improve quality of life.

 All of our mind-body services are available to patients, caregivers and their families: